Semester in Peru

 $$ $2,501 to $3,800

 All courses are taught in Spanish.
-Every student in the program is required to enroll in at least one regular course offering of our host university, La Universidad Católica San Pablo, in order to ensure a true immersion experience.
+Every student in the program is required to enroll in at least one regular course offering of our host university, the Universidad Católica San Pablo, in order to ensure a true immersion experience.
 A list of those courses will be available to students accepted to the program.
-The San Pablo courses will begin simultaneously with STPE 315 on August 17 and run the whole semester.
-The other courses listed below begin on August 31.
+The San Pablo courses will begin simultaneously with STPE 315 and run the whole semester.
 You must enroll in STPE 315 and at least one San Pablo course, then choose among the remaining courses for a total of 12-17 credits.
 More than that would result in an overload charge.

 - STPE 315: Engaging Peruvian Culture